 Pair nest, alongside Avi-shock

-One brave pair, opted to nest alongside the Avi-shock, close to the clocktower.
+One brave pair, opted to nest alongside the Avi-shock in 2019, close to the clocktower.
 They found a loop-hole, where this electric shock treatment didn’t reach.
 Is it possible to carpet the entire building with anti-bird deterrents?

 A Tyne Kittiwake nesting on the Guildhall, close to the clocktower.